From economic to diplomatic to military fronts, private sector and government both taking steps to avoid being caught in a clash of major powers.

-Korea has been a single political entity controlling over Korean Peninsula until the end of World War II, when Soviet Union and United States each occupied northern and southern halves respectively.
-The division further leads to founding of today’s North Korea and South Korea.
-Tensions between two countries remain high as both parties want to bring a unified peninsula under its rule.
-Heavy military are still stationed at the border which runs along north of 38th parallel.
+Korea had been a single political entity governing the Korean Peninsula up until the end of World War II, when the Soviet Union and United States each occupied the northern and southern halves respectively.
+The division led to the founding of today’s North Korea and South Korea.
+Tensions between the two countries remain high as both want to bring a unified peninsula under its own rule.
+A heavy military presence is still stationed at the border which runs along the 38th parallel.